-- ▲ Coordinating the development of regional strategies.
-The African Regional Office should build on the WHO NTD Roadmap by developing and coordinating region-specific strategies to reach set goals by 2030. - ▲ Providing technical support.
-WHO AFRO should continue to provide technical support and guidance to countries.
-This would aid country ownership as a core pillar for sustainability in efforts against NTDs. - ▲ Promoting use of data for decision making and strengthening regional monitoring and evaluation activities.
+- Coordinating the development of regional strategies.
+The African Regional Office should build on the WHO NTD Roadmap by developing and coordinating region-specific strategies to reach set goals by 2030. - Providing technical support.
+The Regional Office should continue to provide technical support and guidance to countries.
+This would aid country ownership as a core pillar for sustainability in efforts against NTDs.

+Promoting use of data for decision making and strengthening regional monitoring and evaluation activities.
 The WHO Division of Data, Analytics and Delivery for Impact (DDI) is leading and fostering a corporative effort, which is providing opportunities for strengthening data management practices, integrating monitoring and evaluation systems, and mainstreaming NTD data management into national health information systems.
-WHO AFRO should harness institutional synergies in order to champion - the integration, mainstreaming and expansion of NTD monitoring and evaluation databases to incorporate on all diseases in the road map. - sharing lessons learned through regional learning networks and the NTD modelling consortium.
-WHO AFRO will need to play a greater role in coordinating the generation and dissemination of key lessons learned across countries to optimize programme implementation.
+The Regional Office should harness institutional synergies in order to champion the integration, mainstreaming and expansion of NTD monitoring and evaluation databases to incorporate on all diseases in the road map80.

+Creating opportunities for sharing lessons learned through regional learning networks and the NTD modelling consortium.
+The Regional Office will need to play a greater role in coordinating the generation and dissemination of key lessons learned across countries to optimize programme implementation.